Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Major Research Challenges for PMN

 \subsection{Sensing Parameter Extraction from Sophisticated Mobile Signals}

-Sophisticated signal structure of mobile networks makes sensing parameter estimation in PMNs challenging.
+The sophisticated signal structure of mobile networks makes sensing parameter estimation in PMNs challenging.
 A modern mobile network is a complex heterogeneous network, connecting diverse devices that occupy staggered resources interleaved and discontinued over time, frequency and space.
 Mobile signals are also very complicated because of multiuser access, diverse and fragmented resource allocation, and spatial multiplexing.
 The communication signals that are also used for sensing are randomly modulated using multiuser-MIMO and OFDMA technologies and can be fragmented for each user - discontinuous over time, frequency or space.
 This structure is detailed in our work in \cite{8827589}.
 Most existing sensing parameter estimation techniques are not directly applicable to the PMNs because of such signal structure.
-For example, active radar sensing technologies mostly transmit linear FM (LFM) chirp modulated transmitted signals \cite{4383615}; and most passive bistatic and multistatic radars consider simple single carrier and OFDM signals \cite{Hack14,Abdullah2016, Gogineni14, 7833233}.
-In addition, conventional spectrum analysis and array signal processing techniques, such as MUSIC \cite{RN32} and ESPRIT \cite{Braun14}, are not applicable either, as they require continuous observations that are not constantly existing here.
-As a result, specific sensing techniques need to be developed for estimating sensing parameters from the complicated and fragmented signals.
+For example, active radar sensing technologies mostly transmit linear FM (LFM) chirp modulated transmitted signals \cite{4383615}; and most passive bi-static and multi-static radars consider simple single carrier and OFDM signals \cite{Hack14,Abdullah2016, Gogineni14, 7833233}.
+In addition, conventional spectrum analysis and array signal processing techniques, such as MUSIC \cite{RN32} and ESPRIT \cite{Braun14}, may not be directly applicable either, as ESPRIT requires continuous observations that do not constantly exist here, and MUSIC requires a large number of samples to separate signal and noise subspaces.
+As a result, specific sensing techniques need to be developed for estimating sensing parameters from complicated and fragmented signals.

 Sensing parameters describe the propagation of signals in the environment and the detailed composition of channels.
 They typically have continuous but not discrete values.
 Thus most existing channel estimation and localization algorithms are not directly applicable either.
 Existing channel estimation techniques developed for modern mobile networks principally emphasize on estimating composite channel coefficients at quantized discrete grids, and localization mainly focus on the line-of-sight path and determines the locations of signal emitting objects.
 However, some recent techniques developed for channel estimation in millimeter wave systems \cite{8720024,8377093} can potentially be extended and applied to sensing parameter estimation, as will be detailed in Section \ref{sec-spe}.